origamitower/folktale/CONTRIBUTING.md

 //
 // This source file is part of the Folktale project.
 //
-// See LICENCE for licence information.
+// Licensed under MIT.
+See LICENCE for full licence information.
 // See CONTRIBUTORS for the list of contributors to the project.
 //
 //----------------------------------------------------------------------